ElSnoMan/scripting-to-framework/tau-docs/Chapter5/ch5_outline.md

 6. Fix errors by using `Driver.Current`
 7. Save and run the tests.

-Now you get the 4 browsers running correctly and in parallel!
+So now you get the 2 browsers running correctly and in parallel!
 Also, the tests passed!
 Wow... that was a piece of cake!
 So what just happened?
 Well, [ThreadStatic] indicates that the value of the static field is unique for each thread.
 If I have 4 tests running on their own threads, then each thread will have its own instance of a driver!
 Very cool stuff.

+## ThreadStatic Pages
 We can actually apply this to the Page Objects as well by putting them into a wrapper class.

-## ThreadStatic Pages
 1. In Royale.Pages, create a `Pages.cs` file
 2. Create a public static field for each page and decorate each with [ThreadStatic]
 3. Create a static Init() method and instantiate each Page
 4. Use the new Pages wrapper in the tests
 5. Run the tests and they work like a charm

+## Creating our own Driver implementation
 We can continue to use our static Driver within the Page Objects themselves, but we'll need to give our Driver some familiar functionality instead of using Driver.Current everywhere.

-## Creating our own Driver implementation
 1. First thing's first - we need to navigate to urls.
 Add the Goto() method.
 2. We can add any functionality that we want!
 Let's add a Debug.WriteLine so we can log things when in debbuging our tests and check that the url we pass in has http.
 If not, we'll add it for them.
 You can customize the way you navigate to URLs!
 You can do anything!
 3. Let's add this to our test setup, `Driver.Goto("statsroyale.com")`, and debug the first test to see our new functionality

 ## Using Driver.FindElement[s] in our Pages
-1. Now let's add the FindElement and FindElements methods to our Driver class
+1. The last thing we'll do is to add the FindElement and FindElements methods to our Driver class
 2. And them use them in our Pages and Page Maps.
 3. We can replace _driver with Driver
 4. We also don't need the constructor or the _driver field in our Page Maps either since that's handled by the ThreadStatic Driver.